 Public Records Request State Law requires school districts to provide parents and guardians with information regarding their rights under the Washington Public Disclosure Act to request public records regarding school employee discipline.
 To make a Public Records Request, please contact Julie James at (509) 525-4827.

 School Choice Options in Washington State Most students in Washington go to the public schools that are closest to their homes.
 But parents and guardians have many enrollment options for their kids.
 Students can attend an approved private school, enroll in an Alternative Learning Experience program (such as an online school), be taught at home, or attend a charter school.
 In some circumstances, they also can transfer to other schools within or outside the district in which they live.
 In 1990, the state Legislature formalized some of the public school options by passing the Learning by Choice law.

 Title 1 Teacher and Para Qualifications Under Federal Law, parents and guardians are entitled to request information about the professional qualification of their child’s teachers and educational assistants, when applicable.
-Such requests can be made to Julie James at (509) 525-4827.
+Such requests can be made to Marissa Waddell at (509) 525-4827.